JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Tentamenstof.md

 [[verstehen]] = understanding, being able really understand someones expression

-[[Structuralisme]] (algemene structuur tonen waar de individuele elementen hun plaats hebben) **[[De Saussure]]**: studies linguistics, it studies the structure of language itself.
+[[Structuralisme]] (algemene structuur tonen waar de individuele elementen hun plaats hebben) Central idea of structuralism, identity is defined not by intrinsic properties, but by the larger structure that it is part of.
+**[[De Saussure]]**: studies linguistics, it studies the structure of language itself.
+Linguistic sound = phonemes
+Different languages have different phonemes.

 ---